sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/chatgpt.md

 The release of ChatGPT 3 by [OpenAI][OPENAI] in the fall of 2022 sparked the current boom in generative AI and Large Language Models (LLM).
 In March of 2023, OpenAI released ChatGPT 4 followed by various smaller upgrades with the latest release of ChatGPT 4.o.
-Earlier this month, OpenAI released their reasoning models, o1[^O1], that offer improved reasoning and deductive skills with a models.
+Earlier this month, OpenAI released their reasoning models, o1[^O1], with improved reasoning and deductive skills in these models.

-OpenAI is promising the release of its 5.0 models within the next year that expand the functionality and utility of their LLMs.

 ## Microsoft ChatGPT Variant
 Microsoft has invested in [OpenAI][OPENAI] and is using a version of ChatGPT 4 in their Bing [Copilot][COPILOT] search service.
-Microsoft's Copilot is able to access more recent material than when the model was initially trained using a combination of Retrieval Assisted Generation (RAG), fine-tuning the model, and additional training.
+Microsoft's Copilot is able to access recent material after ChatGPT model's training data cut-off through a combination of Retrieval Assisted Generation (RAG), fine-tuning the model, and other methods.

-Additionally, through Microsoft's [Copilot][COPILOT] service, you can use ChatGPT's image generation functionality without paying for separate [OpenAI][OPENAI] account but you still need a Microsoft account to log in and use these advanced features.
+Additionally, through Microsoft's [Copilot][COPILOT] service, you can use ChatGPT's image generation functionality without paying for a separate [OpenAI][OPENAI] account.
+You still need a Microsoft account to log in and use these advanced features.

 ## Using ChatGPT